sadak-halil/tools/GitHub/checkOrganizationWorkflowRuns/README.md

-# GitHub Actions Check for an Organization
+# GitHub Actions Workflow Runs Check for an Organization

 This script checks for GitHub Actions workflow runs in repositories of a specified organization within a defined time window.